Bin-Huang/NodeSpider/README.md

-# NodeSpider

 20 lines of code to develop a web crawler as a geek.

-Nodespider is designed to hel.
-Through a variety of simple and easy to use API method to help developers with less code developed to meet the work of reptiles.

-NodeSpider is designed to

 Easier and more efficient to crawl a website and extract data, NodeSpider can save your time.